These White Chocolate Gingerbread Pudding Cups are a sweet treat for the holidays. Take them to parties, or just enjoy them any time during the day.

 These little pudding cups travel very well too.
 Close them up with a lid and a cute cupcake liner or twine.
 You can add the toppings after you get there.
 Or bring extra cookies and everyone can have their own dip cup.

 Adding yogurt to a dessert doesn’t necessarily make it healthier, but it does add another serving of dairy to your day.
 These little pudding cups have cream cheese, yogurt, and milk.
 That’s one more serving of protein to check off for the day.

-Two checks if you eat more than one pudding cup in one day
+Two checks if you eat more than one white chocolate gingerbread pudding cups in one day!

 Stay up to date on all the BruCrew baking here: